JuliaAudio/JACKAudio.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaAudio/JACKAudio.jl.svg?branch=master)](https://travis-ci.org/JuliaAudio/JACKAudio.jl)
 [![codecov.io](https://codecov.io/github/JuliaAudio/JACKAudio.jl/coverage.svg?branch=master)](https://codecov.io/github/JuliaAudio/JACKAudio.jl?branch=master)

 This package allows Julia software to read and write audio through the [JACK Audio Connection Kit](http://www.jackaudio.org/), a cross-platform, low-latency audio system.
+The goal is to be able to easily interface with JACK using the `SampleSink`/`SampleSource` API defined in [SampleTypes.jl](https://github.com/JuliaAudio/SampleTypes.jl), not necessarily to create a full-featured JACK library (though PRs are welcome to wrap more of libjack).

+The package is tested against both JACK1 and JACK2, and on OSX and Linux.

 ## Prerequisites